rfrench/simple-cluster-cache/README.md

 ```

 ## Methods
-- `get(key, callback)`.
-Gets the value from cache.
+- `get(key, callback)` - Gets the value from cache.
 Returns undefined if the value does not exist.
-    - `key` The unique cache object key.
+    - `key`: The unique cache object key.
-    - `callback` The optional callback function.
+    - `callback`: The optional callback function.
-- `set(key, value, ttl, callback)`.
-Sets a cache object for the specified key.
+- `set(key, value, ttl, callback)` - Sets a cache object for the specified key.
-    - `key` The unique cache object key.
+    - `key`: The unique cache object key.
-    - `value` The cache object value.
+    - `value`: The cache object value.
-    - `ttl` The optional time to live on the cache object. (milliseconds)
+    - `ttl`: The optional time to live on the cache object. (milliseconds)
-    - `callback` The optional callback function.
+    - `callback`: The optional callback function.
-- `del(key, callback)`.
-Deletes a key from cache.
+- `del(key, callback)` - Deletes a key from cache.
-    - `key` The unique cache object key.
+    - `key`: The unique cache object key.
-    - `callback` The optional callback function.
+    - `callback`: The optional callback function.

 ## Usage
 ``` js